Types of Patents

 Have you invented a brand new idea/product & worrying about its safety?

 Well, it is possible to safeguard your rights over the innovation or creation of your design, product, or art via Patent.
-However, patents grant inventors the exclusive right to use or create their inventions for a specific duration of a period.
+A patent is an ownership privilege issued by the government to the person who invented or came up with an item or concept.

 Patents are granted by the U.S. Patent and Trademark Office (USPTO) which is the federal agency responsible for regulating patent applications.
-This permits the patent owner to keep an exclusive duration typically up to 20 years.
+When the USPTO issues a patent, the patent owner has the sole authority to create, exploit, or market the product or concept.

 Patent law is a complex area, it is easy to grasp the basics of different types of patents, that inventors need to be aware of while filing a patent.
 In this article, the different types of patents & their uses are briefly described.